prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-wheat as an organism is not resistless, certainly, otherwise it could not have been domesticated; as we have already seen, humanity itself is a mere gnat; but in this industrial-natural assemblage, humanity and wheat become the elements of a colossus.
+wheat as an organism is not resistless, certainly, otherwise it could not have been domesticated; as we have already seen, humanity itself is a mere gnat; but in this industrial-natural assemblage, humanity and wheat become the elements of a capitalist colossus.

 The term "assemblage" here needs some definition for this context.
 I take it, as have Haraway and many others, from Deleuze and Guattari to refer to the